areias/wallpaper/README.md

 			"url": "\/md\/image.php?id=385758&type=PHOTOLAB&resize_type=STREAM_MEDIUM&fromS3",
 ```

-After some experimenting in modying the parameters in the Request URL and seeing what was returned, I simplified the url to one that returns a JSON object directly with just photo IDs:
+After some experimenting in modifying the parameters in the Request URL and seeing what was returned, I simplified the url to one that returns a JSON object directly with just photo IDs:

 ```
 https://magicseaweed.com/api/mdkey/photo?&limit=100&fields=_id,&order_by=dateAdded&order_direction=DESC&potd=true